Skip to main content.

 Olivia Eller portraitOlivia Eller, Ph.D.

-Research Associate Professor, Geriatric Medicine
+Research Assistant Professor, Geriatric Medicine

 Dr. Eller's research is broadly focused on how mitochondrial dysfunction contributes to the development of chronic pain as well as on determining if widespread improvements in mitochondrial function can reduce chronic pain.
 Specifically, her Department of Veterans Affairs funded research is focused on studying if the use of repeated heat treatment, an effective treatment in restoring aberrant mitochondrial function, can reduce chronic pain and sensory neuron dysfunction after spinal cord injury (SCI) in mice.
 She is also studying the association of aged-induced chronic neuropathic pain and mitochondrial dysfunction.
 The goals of this work are to better understand this association and to determine if improving mitochondrial function in aged mice, such as with repeated heat treatment, can decrease pain and improve the health span.